 So, here is your homework.
 Your thoughts precede your actions, even if you’re on auto pilot and you don’t realize it.
 Practice true observation of what you’re thinking and how it moves you to act – the consequences.
 Take a look at this picture from Alcatraz.
 Visualize it when you realize you’re headed the wrong way and close the cell door before you get there.
 Visualize the negative thoughts and possible consequences on the other side – securely locked away from you.

-Next week, I will share my own personal lock down.
-My own torment.
-How I broke free and how I try to stay that way.
+I shared my own personal lock down, my own torment and how I broke free in this blog entry about bulimia.
 We all have a story.
 In fact, please share yours here if you feel comfortable.
 Peace and blessings.